“What’s In YOUR Data Architecture?” Part Three

 What Is Information Value Chain Analysis?

 Information value chain analysis maps the relationships between data model elements and other kinds of enterprise model elements in one or more two-dimensional matrices.
 The most common such matrix is an entity/process relationship matrix.
 This matrix is often referred to as a “CRUD” matrix, because the matrix documents which processes “Create, Read, Update and/or Delete” each business data entity.
-The example below defines some of the process responsibilities for creating, reading, updating and deleting data about some of the business entities found within an Inventory & Warehousing subject area.
+The example below defines some of the process responsibilities for creating, reading, updating and deleting data about some of the business entities found within an Inventory and Warehousing subject area.

 Figure 2.
 An Entity/Process “CRUD” Relationship Matrix

-Mapping the relationships between enterprise model elements has come to be known asinformation value chain analysis.
+Mapping the relationships between enterprise model elements has come to be known as information value chain analysis.
 The term refers to the practice of sorting the presentation of processes from left to right in the order of occurrence, reflecting the dependencies on data between processes.
 The value of information created in earlier processes is shown by its use in later processes.

 The sequence of processes represents the business value chain, a concept introduced by Michael Porter of MIT in several books and articles on business strategy.
 The business value chain identifies the functions of an organization that contribute directly and indirectly to the organization’s primary purpose (commercial profitability, education, etc.), and arranges the directly contributing functions from left to right in a diagram based on their dependencies and event sequence.
 Indirect support functions are shown below this arrangement.
 The diagram below depicts the business value chain for an insurance company.